-This will be a serious setback to the American plans (if true, see below).
-I was told repeatedly all through July that no delay was forthcoming and that the Iraqis should stick to the schedule because, a U.S. official told me, the Iraqis work best under pressure.
+According to the AP, the Constitutional Committee is seeking a 30-day delay in submitting the Iraqi constitution.
+This is a serious setback to the American plans, as I’ve been told repeatedly all through July that no delay was forthcoming and that the Iraqis should stick to the schedule because, a U.S. official told me, the Iraqis work best under pressure.

 Signs warning â€œComplacency killsâ€ dot the bases of the 1st Battalion, 5th Marine Regiment in Ramadi.
 The Marines stationed in this provincial capital in the treacherous Sunni triangle are bored.
 Bored of patrols, tired of manning outposts and frustrated by an enemy they can’t meet face-to-face.
 The signs attest to the tedium of their days.